json420/degu/doc/tutorial.rst

 .. warning::

-    Also, no promises that the Degu server will be compatible with your favorite browser, your favorite embedded WebKit, your favorite HTTP client library, etc.  In fact, the only client Degu is *guaranteed* to be compatible with is *itself* (via :mod:`degu.client`, its internal HTTP client library)
+    Also, no promises that the Degu server will be compatible with your favorite browser, your favorite embedded WebKit, nor your favorite HTTP client library.
+In fact, the only client Degu is *guaranteed* to be compatible with is *itself* (via :mod:`degu.client`, its internal HTTP client library)

 So, yeah, also that.
-Note that when it comes to this 2nd warning, the Novacut team is happy to accept patches and suggestions needed for the Degu server to work well with *most* any well-behaved HTTP client, as long as such changes don't reduce our warm-fuzzy security feelings or otherwise compromise where we need Degu to be stunning.
+Note that when it comes to this 2nd warning, the Novacut team is happy to accept patches and suggestions needed for the Degu server to work well with *most* any *well-behaved* HTTP client, as long as such changes don't reduce our warm-fuzzy security feelings or otherwise compromise where we need Degu to be stunning.

 When the Degu server isn't compatible with a specific HTTP client, it's likely just a lack of knowledge on our part, although perhaps not always.
-For what it's worth, we have extensive unit tests currently running that work with the CouchDB replicator as a client, and we've also tested quite a bit using Python's ``http.client``, although that's not in our current unit tests (something we should fix).
+For what it's worth, we have extensive unit tests currently running that work with the `CouchDB`_ replicator as a client, and we've also tested quite a bit using Python's `http.client`_, although that's not in our current unit tests (something we should fix).

 Likewise, there's no reason the Degu client shouldn't work with a wide-range of well-behaved HTTP servers.
-We know the Degu client works well with the CouchDB server (from both from painfully extensive unit tests, and our use in production), and works well with Apache 2.4 (via our use in production).
+We know the Degu client works well with the `CouchDB`_ server (from both from painfully extensive unit tests and our use in production), and works well with `Apache 2.4`_ (via our use in production).

-However, be warned that the outlook is grim if you hope we'll budge on that first warning.
-There are many excellent, existing servers that allow you to run Python-powered websites, including on a number of excellent Python-powered web servers.
-But there are fundamentally opposing reason why we couldn't use those existing servers for Novacut, and why Degu is weak where those existing servers are strong, yet Degu is strong where those existing servers are weak.
+However, be warned that the outlook is grim if you hope we'll budge on that 1st warning.
+There are many excellent existing servers that allow you to run Python-powered websites, including on a number of excellent Python-powered web servers.
+But there are fundamentally opposing reason why we couldn't use those existing servers for the embedded Dmedia/Novacut server, and why Degu is weak where those existing servers are strong, yet Degu is strong where those existing servers are weak.

-But before we get into the details of where Degu excels, please whet your appetite with some code!
+Before we get into the details of where Degu excels and why, please whet your appetite with some code!

 READY!
 SET!
 GO!